CliffCalist/Bootstrapping/README.md

 # Bootstrapping

 Bootstrapping is a modular initialization framework for Unity that provides full control over game and scene startup.
-It supports asynchronous boot modules, scene-level initialization, intermediate scene handling, and optional loading screens — all designed to be MonoBehaviour-free and editor-integrated.
+It supports asynchronous boot modules, scene-level initialization, preload scene handling, and optional loading screens — all designed to be MonoBehaviour-free and editor-integrated.

 ---